chriscowley/leanpub-leanrhcsa/manuscript/the-basics.md

 The basic compression format in RHEL is the `tar` file, which stands for *Tape ARchive*.
 Unsurprisingly, this dates back to the days when one would backup your files to a tape (which does still happen).
 Tar has no concept of compression, all it does is create an archive.
 The format is:

-    tar [options] <archive-name> <files>
+    tar <options> <archive-name> <files>

 So a simple example would be:

     tar cpf ~/lean-rhcsa.tar ~/lean-rhcsa/manuscript ~/lean-rhcsa/assets

-The above command creates an archive at the root of my home directory (`~/lean-rhcsa-backup.tar`) that contains the folders for my manuscript and the associated assets for this book.
+The above command creates an archive at the root of my home directory (~/lean-rhcsa.tar) that contains the folders for my manuscript and the associated assets for this book.
 The options are very simple:

    - `c` create an archive
    - `f` which file to create